jar398/psyche/master-toc-project.md

 - I also have the metadata I use to generate the tables of contents for the Ent Club's Psyche archive web site.
 It's a single text file in an ad hoc but machine readable form.
 The Club paid to curate most of this.
-But it is probably redundant with Hindawi's metadata.
+It is mostly redundant with Hindawi's metadata.
+It has no information for volumes 1-17.
 - What metadata does BHL have?
 I don't know.
 - Some article metadata will have to be curated for the 5% missing from Hindawi (approximately 250 articles).
+BHL will have most if not all of these individual volume TOCs as page images.
   Harvard has paper copies of everything.
-I have paper copies of many, but not all, of the articles that Hindawi doesn't have.
+I have paper copies of many, but not all, of the issues that Hindawi doesn't have.

-The TOC will fit easily into a single file.
-It needs to be in some machine readable form (e.g. CSV or JSON), from which it can be rendered in any other form (e.g. as HTML, entered into a database, etc.).
+The journal is small enough that the master TOC will fit easily into a single quite manageable file.
+It should be in some machine readable form (e.g. CSV or JSON), from which it can be rendered in any other form (e.g. as HTML, entered into a database, etc.).